brandi-jeff/crack-the-code/README.md

 ### Updates
 Naturally, as soon as the project was due, I thought of another feature to add to the game.
-It's a very simple feature that should have probably been an obvious addition during our planning, but for what ever reason we never really thought about it.
+It's a very simple feature that should have probably been an obvious addition during our planning, but for what ever reason we never really thought about it. <br>

 It's an exit feature.
-At no point in the game could a player decided they wanted to quit.
-Which I REALLY should have thought of as many times as I lost. **:upside_down_face:** So, in this forked version of the game, I added the option for the player to exit the game at any time user input was accepted just by typing '#'.
+At no point in the game could a player decided they wanted to stop playing unless they won or lost.
+Which I REALLY should have thought of as many times as I lost. **:upside_down_face:** <br>

+Anywho, in this forked version of code, I added the option for the player to exit the game any time user input was accepted just by typing '#'.
 This was beyond the scope of my knowledge, though.
-I knew (somewhat) where I needed to add the code, but not what code to add and how.
+I knew (somewhat) where I needed to add the code, but not exactly what code to add and how.
 Luckily, the internet exists.
 After extensive (seriously, it took awhile) research, I figured out what I needed to make this happen.
-I implemented it and **BOOM!** The player can exit the game whenever they want.
+I implemented it and **BOOM!** The player can now exit the game whenever they want.
 <br>
 ### THANKS!
 Thank you for taking the time to read all of this, review the code, and/or play the game.
 If you decide to play the game,